harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >The pulse of life is not in the quivering teardrop  obtained
 >
-> It's in flying and blooming  that life gives its fragrance and not in the curling of tresses
+> It's in flying and blooming  that life gives its fragrance and not in the vain curling of tresses
 >
 >There is another heaven present  that 's not in the shadow of the male
 >